Play & Sing Folk Music at Selworthy

 Code: SLMFOPrint page

 Join with your fellow guests and enjoy playing a great selection of British, Irish and American folk songs.
 The level of musical experience required is minimal.
 If you are a guitar player who knows a few chords, a fiddler who can play a simple tune, a percussionist or a singer prepared to have a go, then this holiday is for you.
-Any instrument is suitable for playing folk music.
+This holiday is ideally suited to those instruments traditionally associated with folk music, such as strings, light percussion, squeeze boxes, harmonicas, flutes, etc. Other instruments that feature in concert or brass band music won’t be suitable for this type of playing.
+Please ask our Reservations staff for more information if you’re unsure whether the instrument you play will be appropriate on this holiday.
 More accomplished and experienced players are also welcome.
 The key aim is to have fun!

 - Enjoy playing and singing folk music with your experienced leader

 - Make friends with a group of people who learn together, laugh together, encourage each other and have a lot of fun

 - Free time in the afternoon to explore the local area

 - Full-board en-suite accommodation